vishalkevat007/8-bit-Wallace-Tree-Multiplier/README.md

 ### Key Characteristics

-In contrast to a full adder, where both $Sum$ and $C_{out}$ are influenced by $C_{in}$ from the previous stage, a 4:2 compressor decouples $C_{out} $ from $C_{in}$.
+In contrast to a full adder, where both $Sum$ and $C_{out}$ are influenced by $C_{in}$ from the previous stage, a 4:2 compressor decouples $C_{out}$ from $C_{in}$.
 This decoupling allows parallel computation of carry outputs, significantly reducing the overall propagation delay.

 ### Implementation

-We have implemented the first design of the 4:2 compressor proposed by Priyadharshni et al. (2020).
+We have implemented the first design of the 4:2 compressor proposed by Priyadharshni et al. [1].
 The circuit design minimizes the number of XOR gates to 3, compared to the 4 XOR gates used in traditional compressors.
 Additionally, 2:1 multiplexers (MUX), constructed using transmission gates, further reduce delay.

 ### Circuit Diagram

-The circuit diagram is shown below:

 ![4:2 Compressor Circuit Diagram](./images/compressor_4_2.jpg)